AZURE2077/Lost-In-2050/README.md

-# AIFF-Group-3
+# Lost in 2050
-AIFF is a project competition hosted by our school to vibe code a website telling about the future of AI.
+Code to a site made by AI to depict to everyone the future of Artficial Intelligence!